 - 2 cups of water (filtered)

-Step 1 – Bring the water to a boil in a pot and then add the chopped bitter melon.
+- To make bitter melon tea, bring the water to a boil in a pot and then add the chopped bitter melon.

-Step 2 – Put the lid on the pot and boil for 10 minutes at medium heat.
+- Then, put the lid on the pot and let it boil for 10 minutes at medium heat.

 - Now strain the mixture into a teapot or glasses

 Side Effects of Bitter Melon Tea